Description

 MaxDD:

-• The maximum DrawDown over 5 years of iShares Cybersecurity and Tech ETF is days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum DrawDown of -34.4 days in the last 5 years of iShares Cybersecurity and Tech ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: